 Where journaling fits

-Journal-based practice is best understood as personal relevance, not a complete learning method by itself.
+Journal practice works because it gives the language a personal reason, not because it replaces the rest of learning.
 It gives you material you might actually want to say.
 The learning still comes from the same core loop: try, get support, speak, receive feedback, and repeat.

 Keep reading.
 Keep listening.
 Keep hearing Spanish from real sources.
 Use journal lessons when you want speaking practice that starts from your own day instead of from a generic exercise.